 Visit 1800RESPECT (1800 737 732) for more information.
 If you or someone else is unsafe right now, call triple zero (000) and ask for help.

-Mental health problems exist throughout the country.
+Mental health problems exist throughout the Australia.
 In rural areas, people may feel more isolated with their mental health issues and be unsure of where to look for support.
-You can access help and support for yourself or your family by:
+You can access help and support for yourself or your family:

 You can also get help from:

 - headspace, a phone and online counselling available for people aged 12 to 25 years — call 1800 650 890.

 - Kids Helpline for kids and young people aged 5 to 25 years — call 1800 55 1800.